Analyzing Performance Food Group's Unusual Options Activity | Benzinga

 Analyzing Performance Food Group's Unusual Options Activity

-On Tuesday, shares of Performance Food Group (NYSE:PFGC) saw unusual options activity.
-After the option alert, the stock price moved down to $42.26.
+Shares of Performance Food Group (NYSE:PFGC) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $43.98.

 - Trade Type: CALL